stephenkjohnston/stephen.codes/src/content/articles/introduction-to-cobol.md

 Now that we've learned a bit about COBOL and some of the problems it solved, we'll take a look at the structure of a COBOL program.

 ### Columns in COBOL
-Since COBOL dates back to the era of punched cards—where data was physically encoded on cards—it’s no surprise that its code is organized into specific column-based areas, each serving a unique purpose.
+Since COBOL dates back to the era of punched cards—where data was physically encoded on cards—it's no surprise that its code is organized into specific column-based areas, each serving a unique purpose.

 * Columns 1-6 - known as the Sequence Number Area, are often ignored in modern COBOL implementations.
 * Column 7 - Column 7, known as the Indicator Area, is primarily used for comments (marked with *) or left blank for regular code lines in modern COBOL programming.